chrismdp/chrismdp.github.com/_posts/2012-09-17-showroom-software.markdown

 ## The problem

 There's a problem with this kind of apartment though: *what would happen if you actually tried to recreate that exact layout in your own 25 square metre apartment?* If you went around the IKEA version and painstakingly wrote down all of the different pieces of furniture you'd need, loaded them into a van and took them home, you'd invariably find they wouldn't fit.
 You'd want to make some small changes here and there, which would unavoidably have knock-on effects in such a small space.
 You'd end up taking half of the furniture back as you couldn't use it.
-Uneven walls, annoying placed sockets and irksome light fittings would make a mess of the finely crafted design.
+Uneven walls, annoyingly placed sockets and irksome light fittings would make a mess of the finely crafted design.

 So what's the best way to fill a real apartment of this size? *Plan the furniture based around the exact contours of the apartment,* rather than trying to fit the apartment round the furniture.
 Better still, get in someone who knows what they're doing to help you.
 Buy as little furniture as possible and work with the space you have.